 Richard Skelton’s songs don’t tell a story.
 They describe a place, a landscape.
 No… that’s not quite right.
 They’re more like a part of the landscape.
 On Landings, his remarkable new album, the rugged and earthy texture of the strings, gentle guitars and densely layered assorted acoustic instruments, all played by Richard himself, meld with field recordings of babbling brooks, the breeze and bird song.
 It all feels like it emanates from the same source.
 The songs on Landings don’t contain much in the way of development.
 No build-up, no climax, no resolution.
 Instead each song is a portal into a particular setting… or state of mind.
-You step in, breath in the fresh air, the breeze ruffles your hair and all you can do is marvel at Mother Nature’s handiwork.
+You step in, breathe in the fresh air, the breeze ruffles your hair and all you can do is marvel at Mother Nature’s handiwork.

 Landings is the product of four years of recordings that Skelton did in Lancashire’s West Pennine Moors in Northern England, close to where he grew up.
 When originally released on his own Sustain-Release imprint, the CD was accompanied by a book with the same title that collected Skelton’s writings, including diary entries, word lists, poetry and prose fragments from 2004 to 2008.
 Together, the writing and the music were his way of trying to engage with the landscape.
 Unfortunately, the book appears to be sold out but Type has thankfully rereleased the music.